 Peace Parks Foundation supported a joint buffalo-collaring exercise, combined with collaring cattle in the area, aimed at improving the knowledge and understanding of the human/livestock/ wildlife interaction as it relates to disease transfer in the Pafuri area of the Transfrontier Park.

 Lubombo Transfrontier Conservation and Resource Area

 Countries involved: Mozambique, South Africa and Swaziland

 Were any feasibility studies undertaken prior to establishment?

+Waiting for information from Roelie Kloppers